mythology-and-legends-in-warfare

 The impact is reflected in the ferocity of Saxon warfare as described by early chroniclers like Gildas and Bede.
 The Saxons were often portrayed as unstoppable in their fury; this was not merely because of their skill with weapons but because their entire cultural system—from childhood stories of gods to the final sacrifice before battle—prepared them mentally to embrace death as a transition rather than a termination.

-The Role of Shamans, Chieftains, and Priests
+The Role of Shamans, Chieftains, and Priestesses

 Not every warrior could conduct a sacrifice.
 The power to communicate with the gods was concentrated in specific individuals.
 Among the continental Saxons, a hereditary priesthood existed, but in early Anglo-Saxon England, the role of the wīga (diviner) or gyden (priestess) was often held by the chieftain himself or by a woman of noble birth.
 The seeress held a special place in Germanic tradition; Tacitus mentions that Germanic leaders consulted prophetesses like Veleda.
 In preparation for battle, the seeress might interpret the sacrificial omens and even choose the victim.
 The chieftain’s role was to lead the community in the offering, displaying his wealth by providing the most valuable animals or objects for the gods.
 This fusion of religious and political authority meant that a successful chieftain was both a warlord and a spiritual guide.
 Failure in battle could be interpreted as divine displeasure, leading to loss of followers.
 Consequently, pre-battle sacrifices were performed with scrupulous attention to detail; any mistake in the ritual could doom the entire campaign.
+The vita of Saint Boniface records an incident where he cut down the sacred Oak of Jupiter (likely Thunor) at Geismar, demonstrating the power struggle between Christian missionaries and pagan priests who had long enjoyed tribal influence through their sacrificial duties.

 Transition to Christianity and the Decline of Sacrifice